What you can do

 - Organise a community event to raise awareness about the issue and inform people about where to get help.

 - Host a fundraising event for a local domestic violence support service.
-There are a range of resources available to help you promote your event.

 - Support local events and activities during Domestic and Family Violence Prevention Month in May.
 Find out what’s happening near you.